 Professor of Early Modern History

 The comparative study of rulers and elites forms the core of my research interest.
 The connections between rulers and elites were formed partly at the dynastic court; hence this institution plays a key role in my work.
-Initially concentrating on early modern France and the Austrian Habsburg lands in the European dynastic context, I have been moving towards a global perspective including the Ottoman empire and Late Imperial China as well as Africa.
+Initially concentrating on the comparative history of early modern European courts, I have moved towards a global perspective and now also include the early nineteenth century.

 No relevant ancillary activities